maaaashin324/Get-Started-Bitcoin-js/README.md

 ## 7. Return back your Bitcoin to me!

 Please return back the Bitcoin to me!
 The Bitcoin is only for testnet, so if you keep the Bitcoin, you can use it only for test!
 Let's make a transaction for sending your Bitcoin to me with `3-returnBackBtc.js`.
-If you want to see a solution code, check `ans-3-returnBackBtc.js`.